When you need to analyze data across multiple tables, use data modeling to join them into a unified model for reporting and analysis.

 Click the

-icon on the right side of the logical table and select Go to Physical Canvas, or double-click the logical table to go to the physical canvas.
+icon on the right side of the logical table and select Go to Physical Canvas, or double-click the logical table to open the physical canvas.

-After you drag a second table onto the canvas, you can join or union the tables.
+Drag a second table onto the canvas, then join or union the tables.

 To return to the relational model canvas, click the dataset name.